crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that allowed users to use a function in a generated column that didn't fully match the given arguments, leading to a subsequent runtime failure when trying to access tables.

 - Fixed an issue that led to a ``Message not fully read`` error when trying to decommission a node using ``ALTER CLUSTER DECOMMISSION``.